Collin-S/pathfinder/README.md

 # pathfinder
 This website is designed to tell you all about the adventures of my pathfinder group!
 I will include resources, links, and information about tabletop roleplaying games.

+I used a "mobile first" approach to the layout.
 The videos.html and videos.css is the content for when the user clicks on the "Videos" tab in the nav bar.
 As well as the "Podcasts" and the "References" tabs redirect to those pages.
 The references page is for useful websites and applications you can use if you would like to learn or play tabletop RPGs.

 ## CSS Features